openkim/kim-tools/docs/source/index.rst

 -------------
 Prerequisites
 -------------
-Before installing the package using ``pip``, you will need to install AFLOW.
+Before installing the package using ``pip``, you will need to install AFLOW 4.0.4 or greater.
 The KIM API is required to run any Test Drivers that use LAMMPS, or to use KIM Models with ASE-only Test Drivers (recommeded). `GNU Units <https://www.gnu.org/software/units/>`_ is also required.
 You may have to do some configuration for your specific machine for things like Conda installation directories, ``pip`` installation directories, etc.

 AFLOW
 -----
-The installation script for ``kim-tools`` will check that the ``aflow`` executable is in your ``PATH`` and working correctly.
-Installation instructions are here: http://aflow.org/install-aflow/.
-If the automatic installers/downloaders do not work for you, I have found building from source manually to be straightforward and well-behaved.
-Simply download the source code, issue ``make``, and copy the resulting executable into your ``PATH`` manually or using ``make install``.
-An executable file named ``aflow_data`` must also be present in your ``PATH``.
-For the purposes of ``kim-tools``, this may be an empty file with execute permissions, it does not need to be the actual ``aflow_data`` file built from the AFLOW source.
+The installation script for ``kim-tools`` will check that the ``aflow`` executable is in your ``PATH`` and is version 4.0.4 or greater.
+At the time of writing, AFLOW 4 is in prerelease at https://github.com/aflow-org/aflow, so the installation options may change, but the following options appear to work well so far:
+   - Ubuntu precompiled binary
+   - Ubuntu ``.deb`` package
+   - Homebrew
+   - snap
+   - Build from source using the ``release_vcpkg`` preset (read the README carefully for requirements)

 KIM API and kimpy
 -----------------